 Removal of line marking

-When redundant line markings require erasure, Council will specify the method to be used.
+When redundant line markings require erasure, Council will specify the method to be used, noting that black paint is not recommended.

 Removal

 When ‘removal’ is specified, the line marking material (paint or thermoplastic) must be removed from the road surface.
 Typical methods include grinding, sandblasting (wet or dry) and ultra-high-pressure water cutting, but other methods may be considered acceptable by Council.
 Care must be taken so that damage is not caused to the underlying road surface and that ‘ghosting’ of the marking does not occur.